Lennox Cato

 Profile photo

-Lennox Cato was born in London and at the age of two months old was adopted by a family of antique dealers in Brighton.
-After leaving his local comprehensive school he soon established his first premises in 1978 in The Lanes, Brighton.
-He carried on expanding his business with larger shops in Brighton, later moving to Lewes, East Sussex and then in 1997 to Edenbridge, Kent, where he is currently situated.
+Lennox Cato was adopted at the age of two months by a family of antique dealers in Brighton.
+This led to his interest in art and antiques, and in 1978 he established his own business in the Lanes in Brighton.
+He carried on expanding his business and in 1997 moved premises to the market town of Edenbridge, Kent, where he is currently situated.

-Lennox became a member of the two leading trade associations, the Association of Art & Antiques Dealers (LAPADA) and later The British Antique Dealers' Association (BADA).
+Lennox is a member of the two leading antiques trade associations, the Association of Art & Antiques Dealers (LAPADA) and The British Antique Dealers' Association (BADA).
 He served on the BADA Council for 12 years.

 As a member of the National Association of Valuers and Auctioneers (NAVA), he has carried out many high-profile valuations and appraisals, including being appointed by PricewaterhouseCoopers (PwC) as primary valuer of Lehman Brothers.